How I Use Obsidian as a CMS for my Website

 My content is decoupled from my codebase.

 I was initially writing content within my website repo while also maintaining an Obsidian vault.
 Keeping them in-sync was not feasible.
-I had WIP content in one, experimental content in another, and copied content from each into other one.
+I had WIP content in one, experimental content in another, and copied content from each into the other one.
 It was unpleasant.
-Having my content all in one place is honestly relieving.
-It even feels good to type.
-Whew!
+Having my content all in one place is a relief!

 Notes are developed in Obsidian, website is developed in repo